spec-dev/allo/guides/Writing-Live-Objects.md

 # Imports

-How to import other files, other Live Objects, or external dependencies.
+How to import other files, other Live Objects, and external dependencies.

 ## Local import syntax